-Treat - milestone checklist
+Treat - Milestone Checklist

-Move on to 'Evaluate' only if you have completed ALL of the items on these checklists
+Move on to 'Evaluate' only if you have completed ALL of the items on this checklist

-Checklist Completed 🗸
+Completed 🗸

 1. Test period decided.

-2. All staff informed - and document this.
+2. All staff informed, document in notebook.

-3. Decide when patients should be added to the board - and document this.
+3. When patients should be added to the board decided - record in notebook.

 4. Person responsible for adding information identified.

 5. Information sources identified.